TraceabilityInternet/TraceabilityDriver/README.md

 These environment variables can be configured within a docker compose file, or in the cloud environment where the container will be deployed.

-When testing locally, a docker compose file is recommended to be used.
+When testing locally, a docker compose file is recommended.
 When using a docker compose file, the TD_MAPPINGS_FOLDER environment variable must be set to the location of the mappings folder on the host machine.
 A corresponding mount point must be set in the docker compose file to mount the mappings folder into the container.
 ```yaml